mundschenk-at/wp-typography/readme.txt

 == Changelog ==

+= 3.1.1 - January 5, 2016 =
+* Fixed fatal error when running on PHP 5.3 (use of $this in anonymous function).

 = 3.1.0 - January 3, 2016 =
 * Minimum PHP version updated to 5.3.4 (from 5.3.0) to ensure consistent handling of UTF-8 regular expressions.
 * Added workaround for insane NextGEN Gallery filter priority (props Itsacon).